 "Pollinators provide $30 billion of pollination services annually in the U.S. alone," Olcott says, citing a fact that farmers in West Virginia should find important.

-What's more, says Olcott, who is the Lepidoptera and Pollinator Conservation Project Leader for the W.Va.
-Department of Natural Resources, they're fascinating the watch and are among the most beautiful animals in creation, according to many standards.
+What's more, says Olcott, they're fascinating to watch and are among the most beautiful animals in creation, according to many standards.

 Olcott has provided the following tips for property owners who would like to support pollination and help attract more butterflies to the state.

 1. Reduce or eliminate pesticides.
 Use integrated pest management in gardens as the least harmful method of controlling pests.
 Interplant with distasteful species like marigolds, tolerance of some damage, mechanical removal, least toxic chemicals, etc. Avoid using systemic insecticides: the toxins become part of the plant tissues, including the nectar and pollen.

 2. Reconsider mowing regimes.
 Lawns cover almost 63,000 square miles in the U.S., and each is a biological desert to a large extent.
 However, they can provide habitat to butterflies and pollinators with only a few small changes.

 - Set the mower higher to allow short flowering plants such as bugle, violets, dandelions, and common daisies to bloom.

 - Avoid the use of lawn chemicals.
 Most lawns in West Virginia only need a light amount of fertilizer or lime.
 Buy a simple soil test if you're unsure.
 Use pesticides only if a heavy pest infestation is present.